2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/style-guides/style-guides.md

 uid: Specs.StyleGuide
 ---

-# Style Guide for DNN / 2sxc
+# Style Guide for DNN / 2sxc Solutions

 Provide a clear, common guideline for DNN and 2sxc development.